fuse-open/docs/articles/basics/supported-platforms.md

 ## Operating system
 * macOS 10.10 (_Yosemite_) and newer, but macOS 11.x (_Big Sur_) is recommended.
-* Windows 7 and newer
+* Windows 7 and newer, but Windows 10 is recommended.

 Please note that beta versions of both macOS and Windows are currently not officially supported.